 - Patients are isolated and precautions taken not to infect others.
 Some patients may need help breathing and are given oxygen.
 They are kept away from others for two to three days after antibiotic treatment has started or until the infection is cleared.

-- Most patients experience some degree of septic shock (blood infection/poisoning), and specialists monitor this closely in an intensive care unit.
+- Most patients experience some degree of septic shock (low blood pressure), and specialists monitor this closely in an intensive care unit.

 Must Read Articles Related to Plague

 Biological weapons include any organism (such as bacteria, viruses, or fungi) or toxin found in nature that can be used to kill or injure people.learn more >>